nerdalize/nerd/README.md

-# nerd
+# Nerdalize Scientific Compute
-A personal nerd that takes care of running your scientific compute.
-This project is currently experimental and not functional.
+Your personal nerd that takes care of running scientific compute on the [Nerdalize cloud](nerdalize.com/cloud/).

+_NOTE: This project is currently experimental and not functional._

-## Commands Example
+## Command Usage

 ```bash
 # log into the scientific compute platform